Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach: Final Remarks

 \section{Final Remarks}

-As we showed in Section \ref{sec 3}, for the particular case in which $f(T) = T + \xi T^2$, the equations to be solved are {very } complicated.
+As we showed in Section \ref{sec 3}, for the particular case in which $f(T) = T + \xi T^2$, the equations to be solved are very complicated.
 Nevertheless, the correspondent TOV equations could be obtained without any restrictions.
 It is worth stressing that we adopted here a particular form for $f(T)$ as an example, but since the procedure considered here is quite general, any $f(T)$ can be in principle considered.
 Obviously, one is also free to choose the equation of state.

-For the present choice of $f(T)$, one can then solve equations (\ref{dmdr})\footnote{{We are considering exactly the same mass-energy equation of TOV GR, having in mind that this is still an open problem in $f(T)$ gravity.}}, (\ref{ce1}), (\ref{press}) and (\ref{BL}) to model a compact star for a given equation of state.
+For the present choice of $f(T)$, one can then solve equations (\ref{ce1}), (\ref{press}), (\ref{BL}) and (\ref{dmdr}) to model a compact star for a given equation of state.
 Notice that in the way these equations are obtained, one does do not need to assume beforehand any particular form for $A$, $B$ and $T$, as some papers in the literature do.

 One could ask oneself why this particular set of equations has been chosen.
-Notice also that in the present context, by setting $\xi =0$ into equations (\ref{press}) and (\ref{BL}), one obtains (\ref{ARG}) and (\ref{BRG}), respectively.
+Notice also that in the present context, by setting $\xi =0$ into equations (\ref{press}) and (\ref{BL}), one obtains {(see \ref{app})} (\ref{ARG}) and (\ref{BRG}), respectively.
 Therefore, one could think of equations (\ref{press}) and (\ref{BL}) as a kind of generalisation of (\ref{ARG}) and (\ref{BRG}).
 It is worth mentioning that, if we use (\ref{ce1}), equation (\ref{A2L}) is no longer necessary since it does not contain any new information.
 Moreover, it can well be obtained by a combination of the other equations that in fact will be resolved.

 Another interesting issue concerning the equations is that the combination of equations (\ref{ce1}) and (\ref{press}) is a generalisation of equation (\ref{HI}).
 It was precisely this fact that has allowed the resolution of the system in the current approach without any further complications.